THE PIRATE’S ALLEY FAULKNER SOCIETY

 Note:

-Memberships include invitations to all events, both ticketed and free, public events.
-Annual free events include our series of free, public concerts organized to benefit the poor of New Orleans which take place on Tuesdays during Lent at the historic Ursuline Convent complex and our year-round calendar of free, public literary events in the two series Meet the Author and My New Orleans.
+Memberships include invitations to ticketed and free, public events.
+Annual free events include our series of free, public concerts organized to benefit the poor of New Orleans which take place on Wednesdays during Lent at the historic Ursuline Convent complex and our year-round calendar of free, public literary events in the two series Meet the Author and My New Orleans.

 FAULKNER SOCIETY IMPACT